 As well as being good for the environment and a great way to create a sustainable food source, gardening is such a therapeutic exercise.
 I do have a garden, but it’s on the tiny side and is only a small patio area so my gardening techniques are limited.

 If you don’t have any space to start your little garden – Do not fear!
-There are plenty of urban gardening options you could try.
+There are plenty of urban gardening options like those on natural dwellers you could try.
 Not content in being restricted by the environment, however, people have started turning urban spaces into farming areas.
 This benefits the city, injecting plenty of colour and fresh air into a space, but is also so beneficial to us too, gardening is a healthy and rewarding hobby that can be enjoyed with others.
 What have you got to lose?
 What’s more, starting your own urban garden can be easier and cheaper than you think, and can be done almost anywhere.
 Here is some information about urban gardening, and a bit of advice on how you can try it yourself.

 Where you can start your urban garden

 The best thing about urban gardening is that you can do it anywhere.
 The activity encourages making use of old boxes and containers to grow your plants in — you don’t need to grow them in the ground.
 Where you choose to start building your garden is entirely up to you.
 If you live in an apartment that has a balcony, you could try to create a mini garden area here so your plants will get plenty of natural light, water, and attention from insects.

 Alternatively, if you have a shared courtyard area you may wish to start your garden there, as this could also encourage others to get involved with the project.
 You always have the option of finding allotment space if you feel like you need more room.
 Contact your local council to find out where your nearest allotment space is.
 Of course, you could always just grow indoors — you may not get the same amount of sun, but it’ll at least be convenient.